 The Vision and Aims are set out in Chapter 2 of this Volume of the LDP.
 The Vision sets out what East Ayrshire will look like in 20 years' time if the policies and proposals of the Plan, as well as the Community Plan and other Council strategies, are carried through successfully.
-The Spatial Strategy in Chapter 3 lays out how East Ayrshire will transform and develop to achieve this Vision.
+The Spatial Strategy in Chapter 3 lays out how East Ayrshire will transform and

-- The Spatial Strategy, which concentrates on addressing the climate emergency, is delivered primarily by a range of policies including two overarching policies.
+The Spatial Strategy, which concentrates on addressing the climate emergency, is delivered primarily by a range of policies including two overarching policies.
 The subsequent chapters (4 onwards) set out planning policies for a range of topic areas.
 These fall under the broad themes of:

-- Place and Environment;
+- · Place and Environment;

-- Communities and Housing;
+- · Communities and Housing;

-- Economy and Employment;
+- · Economy and Employment;

-- Infrastructure; and
+- · Infrastructure; and

-- Energy, Resources and Resilience.
+- · Energy, Resources and Resilience.